Study to analyze regional differences in antibiotic prescriptions

 Description

+Antibiotics are indispensable for the treatment of a large number of bacterial infections and are among the most frequently prescribed drugs in Germany.
+The vast majority of prescriptions occur in the outpatient sector.
 The increase and spread of resistant pathogens compromise the effectiveness of antibiotics and thus the medical care of the population.
-In 2008, the German government launched various measures, including the German Antibiotics Resistance Strategy “DART 2020” developed by the Federal Ministries of Health, Food and Agriculture as well as Education and Research.
+In 2008, the German government launched various measures, including the German Antibiotics Resistance Strategy “DART 2020” developed by the Federal Ministries of Health (Bundesministerium für Gesundheit; BMG), Food and Agriculture as well as Education and Research.
 DART 2020 was adopted by the Federal Cabinet in May 2015.
-The problem of resistance is also the subject of the “pharmaceutical dialogue”, in which representatives of pharmaceutical manufacturers, the scientific community, and the trade union “IG BCE” collaborate in the cross-departmental development of agreements to strengthen Germany as a research and manufacturing hub.
-With regard to antibiotics, the partners agreed, among other things, to strengthen healthcare research in the field of antibiotics through a study commissioned by the Federal Ministry of Health.
-The study will investigate the background and causes of differences in antibiotic prescriptions between regions and between different age groups.
-In addition, possible changes over time will be investigated by comparing the results with already published results of other studies conducted on the basis of data through 2014.
+The problem of resistance was also the subject of the “pharmaceutical dialogue”, in which representatives of pharmaceutical manufacturers, the scientific community, and the trade union “IG BCE” collaborated in the cross-departmental development of agreements to strengthen Germany as a research and manufacturing hub.
+Regarding antibiotics, the dialog partners agreed, among other things, to strengthen health services research through a study commissioned by the BMG to investigate the background and potential reasons of regional differences in antibiotic prescriptions.
+In addition, possible changes over time were to be investigated by comparing the results with already published results of other studies conducted based on data up to and including 2014.

 Funding period

-- Begin: April 2019
+Begin: April 2019

 End: July 2022